PowerNukkit/NBT-Manipulator/kdoc/br.com.gamemods.nbtmanipulator/-nbt-byte-array/-nbt-byte-array.md

 Parses the string using the same structure which is returned by [stringValue](string-value.md).

-The bytes should signed, ranging from -127 to 127.
+The bytes should be signed, ranging from -127 to 127.

 ## Parameters